 Incidents – Between the Wars

 Louis Risolio was at Langley AFB in VA as a cook’s helper when he got the chance to transfer to the Special Service Boathouse at Langley.
 They had row boats and sailing dinghies.
 I taught people how to sail, etc. I got a call and they wanted to know if I would like to help pick up a crash boat in Mobile, AL. I said, “When do I leave?”
 (I didn’t know what they were talking about or what a crash boat was.)
 So that’s how I got into the boat outfit.

 Later he was sent to the Philippines and when the Korean War broke out he was shipped to Fukuoka, Japan.
 He was assigned to the R-1-667 and later to R-1-676.
 He says of his military service: “It was a good life.
 I met a lot of good people and got my education the hard way.
 Would I do it over again?
 You're damn right I would…!”

 Bolling Field & Pentagon Shuttle - Bolling Field has a long history, established in 1917, it actually is two separate military bases.
-Part of the real estate was called Anacostia NAS, with its own runways, and the rest was Bolling Air base, with its set of runways.
+Part of the real estate was called Anacostia NAS, with its own runways, and the rest was Bolling Air Field, with its set of runways.
 Just across the Potomac was Washington Nation (Reagan) Airport.
 There was legitimate reason to have a Crash Boat Flight based at Bolling, if only for the dense air traffic.
 The unit began operations in 1941 and its primary mission was to provide water rescue coverage for all three fields.
 The Bolling / Pentagon Ferry service was established later.